honzabrecka/Screenshot/README.md

 ### Resizing

 If you have to test sizable components (let's say bigger than 100px in any way), you should use `Resizer`, which resizes them to smaller version.
-It can save a lot of time needed to pixel by pixel comparsion.
+It can save a lot of time needed to pixel by pixel comparsion:

 ```as3
 Screenshot.resizer = new Resizer(100);